-Illustrations
+Illustrations and Text

-The Healthier Choice Label Programme focuses on promoting a balanced diet and a healthy lifestyle, therefore all illustrations used on artworks for product packaging, advertisements and promotional materials will be considered in this context.
+The Healthier Choice Label Programme focuses on promoting a balanced diet and a healthy lifestyle, therefore all text and illustrations used on artworks for product packaging, advertisements and promotional materials will be considered in this context.
 Consumer perception of the overall context of materials and illustrations will be reviewed prior to approval.

-F. LABELLING REQUIREMENTS FOR HCS ENDORSED PRODUCTS
+G. LABELLING REQUIREMENTS FOR HCS ENDORSED PRODUCTS

-- 1) Packaged products sold at retail stores will require the following to be printed on the product packaging: - i) Nutrition Information Panel (NIP) as stated in this Handbook - ii) 25% comparative statement as stated in the HCS nutritional guidelines - iii) Other labelling requirements e.g. wholegrain requirements for Cereals category as stated in the HCS nutritional guidelines - iv) Any claims made have to meet the nutrient claims guidelines as stated in this Handbook and AVA's Singapore Food Regulations.
-It is the companies' responsibility to ensure compliance with the Food Regulations. - 2) Non packaged fresh produce e.g. loose fruits in supermarket will require the following: - i) Nutrition Information Panel (NIP) as stated in this Handbook - ii) NIP and HCS to be easily accessible, for example, to display on a price board or equivalent - 3) Bulk packages intended for business to business sales (B2B) will require the following: - i) Statements or table containing the nutrient values of the relevant nutrient criteria - ii) HCS, where more than 2 logos may be allowed if necessary - iii) Should there be any claims made, the following would need to be declared: - a) Nutrition Information Panel (NIP) as stated in this Handbook - b) 25% comparative statement as stated in the HCS nutritional guidelines - c) Other labelling requirements e.g. wholegrain requirements for Cereals category as stated in the HCS nutritional guidelines - d) To meet the nutrient claims guidelines as stated in this Handbook and AVA's Singapore Food Regulations.
-It is the companies' responsibility to ensure compliance with the Food Regulations. - 4) HCS products sold in dispenser will require the following: - i) Bag-in-Box (BIB) packaging to follow the above B2B requirements - ii) HCS logo company is to display the logo besides the respective HCS drink on the dispenser - iii) NIP to be published on website or other digital platforms - iv) Where possible, a no larger than A4 standee with HCS and NIP meeting the NIP requirements as stated in this Handbook to be displayed beside the dispenser
+- 1) Packaged products sold at retail stores will require the following to be printed on the product packaging: - i) Nutrition Information Panel (NIP) as stated in this Handbook - ii) 25% comparative statement as stated in the HCS Nutrient Guidelines - iii) Eat All Foods in Moderation statement as stated in the HCS Nutrient Guidelines.
+E.g. below the HCS logo - iv) Other labelling requirements e.g. wholegrain requirements for Cereals category as stated in the HCS nutritional guidelines - v) Any claims made have to meet the nutrient claims guidelines as stated in this Handbook and SFA's Singapore Food Regulations.
+It is the companies' responsibility to ensure compliance with the Food Regulations. - 2) Non packaged fresh produce e.g. loose fruits in supermarket will require the following: - i) Nutrition Information Panel (NIP) as stated in this Handbook - ii) NIP and HCS to be easily accessible, for example, to display on a price board or equivalent - iii) Eat All Foods in Moderation statement as stated in the HCS Nutrient Guidelines.
+E.g. below the HCS logo - 3) Bulk packages intended for business to business sales (B2B) will require the following: - i) Statements or table containing the nutrient values of the relevant HCS nutrient criteria - ii) HCS, where more than 2 logos may be allowed if necessary - iii) Eat All Foods in Moderation statement as stated in the HCS Nutrient Guidelines.
+E.g. below the HCS logo - iv) Should there be any claims made (e.g. nutrient/health claims), the following would need to be declared: - a) Nutrition Information Panel (NIP) as stated in this Handbook - b) 25% comparative statement as stated in the HCS Nutrient Guidelines - c) Other labelling requirements e.g. wholegrain requirements for Cereals category as stated in the HCS nutritional guidelines - d) Any claims made have to meet the nutrient claims guidelines as stated in this Handbook and SFA's Singapore Food Regulations.
+It is the companies' responsibility to ensure compliance with the Food Regulations.

-F. LABELLING REQUIREMENTS FOR HCS ENDORSED PRODUCTS
+G. LABELLING REQUIREMENTS FOR HCS ENDORSED PRODUCTS